Slow-Roasted Pork Tenderloin BBQ Sandwiches

 During the final fifteen minutes, the pork is bathed in a thick barbecue sauce, allowing the sugars to caramelize directly against the hot iron.
 The result is a tender, sliceable masterpiece ready to be piled onto soft buns and topped with creamy coleslaw.
 It is an intentional, soulful meal that honors Southern heritage through a technical lens.

-Slow-Roasted BBQ Pork Tenderloin Sandwiches
+Slow-Roasted Pork Tenderloin BBQ Sandwiches

 Ingredients